lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the W field is present,

-- the fragment receiver MUST set it to all 1's.
+- the fragment receiver MUST set it to all ones.
   Other values are RESERVED.
-- the fragment sender MUST check its value.
-  If the value is different from all 1's, the message MUST be ignored.
+- if the value is different from all ones, the fragment sender MUST ignore the message.

-Note that the SCHC Receiver-Abort has the same header as a SCHC ACK message.
+The SCHC Receiver-Abort has the same header as a SCHC ACK message.
 The bits that follow the SCHC Receiver-Abort Header MUST be as follows

 - if the Header does not end at an L2 Word boundary, append bits set to 1 as needed to reach the next L2 Word boundary
-- append exactly one more L2 Word with bits all set to 1's
+- append exactly one more L2 Word with bits all set to ones

 Such a bit pattern never occurs in a regular SCHC ACK.
 This is how the fragment sender recognizes a SCHC Receiver-Abort.